luphord/arithmepad/README.md

 ever could be.

 ## Development in 2015
-arithmepad was developed to have web based JavaScript notebook for the browser.
+arithmepad was developed to have a web based JavaScript notebook for the browser.
 It was meant to be simple, both in usage as well as in hosting (no requirements but a static web server) at the expense of more advanced features.